 Now that we covered a bit what a B2B software review site is about, you might be thinking about getting some presence on one or more of these sites.

 Here are some important tips to keep in mind when promoting your B2B SaaS software solution on a review site:

 Check out the categories

 Once you’ve made a shortlist of sites to target based on popularity and influence (you can use our list of 15 sites as a starting point), begin by checking the categories supported by each review site.
 Some sites will be more relevant than others to your business, based on the category criteria.

 Look where your competitors are listed, with what products, how many reviews they have, what ratings they’ve received, and what categories they’re in.
 The answers to these questions can help you focus your profile creation and review efforts more effectively.

 Some sites allow users to filter by several criteria: general (Star Rating), or specific to each business category.
 Take these options into account to see how you stack up against the competition, or if you have influence in a particular segment.

 Start with a free profile

-Once you select the sites where you want to be listed, start by creating a free profile (all of the sites should have this option).
+Once you select the sites where you want to be listed, start by creating a free profile (all the sites should have this option).
 On review sites, prospects are often faced with information from dozens of your competitors, all claiming similar benefits and business outcomes, so your most important task here is to communicate a clear and unique value proposition.
-Use images, videos, add links to your site and aim to provide as much information as the free profile allows.
+Use images, videos, add links to your site, and aim to provide as much information as the free profile allows.